 The Best Strategy We Know: The Facebook Bot

-The Facebook Bot is the answer to all your problems.
-It solves the chicken-and-egg dilemma of generating sales without reviews that most other strategies suffer from.
 The bot is an interactive Facebook advertisement that opens up communication between you and potential customers.
+This is how it works:

 - Asking questions, or hiding answers to questions to create interest from potential customers works well

-In our experience, the opening rate is 90%.
+In our experience, the opening rate is up to 90%.
 The interactive messages build a connection and open line of communication before the purchase and encourage the first sales.
 And after the purchase, you can offer additional value to inspire reviews.